 In general, it is a good idea to have a minimum of three to six months of monthly expenses covered in your safety net fund.

+Of course, you should always keep a small reserve of cash on hand for immediate emergencies.
 But if you plan to keep a safety net fund in place over the long term, investing that money might be a smarter choice as cash will likely lose its value due to inflation.

 1Suggested monthly deposit based on Betterment’s default safety net advice with zero initial deposit, which recommends an asset allocation of 40 percent stocks.
 Returns are subject to the disclosure found here.